 What is the National Food Hygiene Rating Scheme?

-The National Food Hygiene Rating scheme is intended to help customers choose where to eat out or shop for food by giving them information about the hygiene standards in restaurants, pubs, cafes, takeaways, hotels, and other places where food is eaten.
+The National Food Hygiene Rating scheme is intended to help customers choose where to eat out or shop for food.
+It does this by giving them information about the hygiene standards in restaurants, pubs, cafes, takeaways, hotels, and other places where food is eaten, or sold.
 Supermarkets and other food shops are also included in the scheme.

-When you eat out or shop for food, you might see a sticker in the window or on the door, showing the hygiene rating for that business.
+The food safety officer will issue a ratings sticker which the food business may display in the window or on the door, showing the hygiene rating for that business.
 Although not legally required to display their rating, they are encouraged to do so for the information of customers.
 Regardless of whether the business displays their sticker, this information can be found on the Food Standards Agencywebsite.

 For further information please click on the relevant button